 1. Follow Your Surgeon’s Instructions

 If you take away only one tip from this article, it needs to be that you must follow your surgeon’s instructions.
 Your surgeon knows you and your history and the nature of your procedure.
-They also know what their experience indicates is best for their patients.
+The best breast augmentation surgeons have the experience and knowledge to make the right recommendations for you.
+Trust their advice and follow it to the letter.

 Recommendations will vary depending on the patient and the type of procedure.
 Factors that determine how recovery will look include the invasiveness of the patient’s procedure or procedures, the parts of the body affected by the surgery, and the patient’s lifestyle before surgery.
 However, even considering these factors, patients’ healing rates vary and may indicate a different recovery.